24/7 Free Live Search

 Marin County Jail is the primary detention facility, located at 10 N San Pedro Rd, San Rafael, CA 94903.
 It is operated by the Marin County Sheriff's Department.

 Booking at Marin County facilities typically takes 3 - 6 hours for misdemeanor arrests.
-Felony bookings may take 8 - 12 hours due to additional processing, warrant checks, and classification requirements.
+Felony arrests typically require 8 to 12 hours for processing due to additional warrant checks and classification steps.

 After booking, a bail amount is set according to the Marin County bail schedule.
 Within 48 - 72 hours, the person will appear before a judge at Marin County Superior Court for arraignment.
-At arraignment, the judge confirms or modifies bail and the defendant enters a plea.
+The arraignment judge reviews and may adjust bail while the defendant enters their initial plea.

 Sponsored